Future Days (album): Composition

 Future Days emphasises the ambient elements explored by Can on previous albums, dispensing with traditional rock song structures and instead "creating hazy, expansive soundscapes dominated by percolating rhythms and evocative layers of keys".
-PopMatters compared it to a coastal breeze that creates a pleasant and relaxed atmosphere unlike any of their past output.
+In a retrospective review, PopMatters described the album as "driven by a coastal breeze, exuding a more pleasant, relaxed mood than anything the band had previously recorded."

-Irmin Schmidt, in his approach, took into account the elite music scene some of the band members previously inhabited, which centered around the notion that it "had bought the whole spirit and culture for itself".
-Schmidt wanted to create music "related to [the] body", a quality which he felt was "lacking in the [contemporary] music he was making before".
-In turn, Rob Young found their work sound like a unified and harmonious whole.
-He highlighted the limited frame of reference on the album, compared to the contemporary albums; Future Days captures the innovative sounds of psychedelic rock and space rock, but in a less "performative and theatrical" tone.
+Schmidt took into account the elite music scene some of the band members previously inhabited, which centered around the notion that it "had bought the whole spirit and culture for itself".
+Schmidt wanted to create music "related to [the] body", a quality which he felt was "lacking in the music he was making before".
+Young felt that the resulting music featured the band as a unified and harmonious whole.
+He felt that it displayed elements of psychedelic rock and space rock, but in a less "performative and theatrical" tone.